lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 First, you need to choose the type of session, interactive or batch.
 Then, you need to choose the language Environment and Version you want to create.
 The rest items are optional.
 For a detailed description of each item, please refer to the following.

 .. _session-naming-rule:

 * Session type: Interactive session tries to allocate requested resources immediately and lasts its status until user terminates or its lifetime ends.
-  Batch session on the other hand, requires certain commands to execute and supports the scheduled time to run.
-If commands end, then sessions in batch type terminate.
+  Batch session on the other hand, offers an explicit build step required for multi-module programs or compiled programming languages.
+It also provides specifying a scheduled time in executing session, which is useful for running automated model training.

   .. image:: session_type_batch.png
      :width: 350